Zomb1eDude02/source2utils/README.md

+***These utilities have been modified to work with my tool, src2src.
+Download here https://github.com/Zomb1eDude02/source2utils ***

 ***HEY!
 These utilities are still broken in a lot of ways and will fail very often.
 Please use with the understanding that it doesn't perfectly convert files yet and will only go through certain texture sets perfectly.***

 # source2utils